adrianoenache/product-study/README.md

-# product-study
+# Product study
-This is for study of product cards
+Page created for study of product cards for e-commerce.